heliistanders/awe/README.md

 AWE is a learning platform for advanced web exploitation technics.
 This project will include vulnerabilties on purpose - please don't run this on a machine which can be accessed by others - run this in a VM!

 ## Architecture
 AWE is designed to run in a Linux VM.
 AWE runs a go application which controls the docker deamon.
 The single exploit targets are provided as docker images.
-AWE manages the single images.
+AWE manages the single images and provide a easy to use API to control the platform.

 # Requirements
 - docker